CIS 2210 - Database Management and Design

 The text continues with a discussion of linking relations by adding the primary key of one relation to the attributes of the other relation.
 Since it is the primary key of the first table, we refer to it as a foreign key in the second table.
 The text mentions that a similar method is to add the primary key of each table to the attributes of the other table.
 Since there is a choice to be made in the first method, some advice is offered:

-- When one side of the relationship is mandatory in the system, and the other is optional, add the key of the mandatory entity to the optional entity as a foreign key.
+- When one side of the relationship is mandatory in the system (must be 1 or more), and the other is optional (may be 0), add the key of the mandatory entity to the optional entity as a foreign key.

 - When both sides of a relationship are optional, one of the keys may cause fewer nulls (no match) in the other table.
 If this is so, make that key the foreign key in the other table.